ds-wizard/guide/docs/application/knowledge-models/editors/migration.rst

 Finishing a Knowledge Model Migration
 =====================================

 After we resolve all the changes, we are ready to publish the new version of the Child KM.
-The publishing process is the same as when :ref:`publishing from the KM editor<knowledge-model-publishing>`.
+The publishing process is the same as when :ref:`publishing from the KM editor<knowledge-model-publish>`.